projectcalico/calico/docs/source/bare-metal.rst

 Creating an etcd cluster
 ------------------------

+If you haven't already created an etcd cluster for your Calico deployment, you'll need to create one.

 To create a single-node etcd cluster for testing, download an etcd v2.x release from `the etcd releases archive <https://github.com/coreos/etcd/releases>`_;